eleanorfrajka/AMOCatlas/docs/source/format_oceanSITES_old.rst

      - "Oceanographic mooring data from the RAPID array at 26°N in the Atlantic since 2004.
 Measured properties: temperature, salinity at 20 dbar intervals and 10-day intervals."
      - *S*
    * - ``source``
-     - Use a term from the `SeaVoX Platform Categories vocabulary (L06) <https://vocab.nerc.ac.uk/collection/L06/current/>`_ list, usually one of the following: "moored surface buoy", "subsurface mooring", "ship" (CF)
+     - Use a term from the `SeaVoX Platform Categories vocabulary (L06) <https://vocab.nerc.ac.uk/collection/L06/current/>`_ list, usually one of the following: “moored surface buoy”, “subsurface mooring”, ”ship” (CF)
      - **ex.:**
         - "subsurface mooring"
         - "orbiting satellite"